Second Kenyan minister charged with inciting violence

-NAIROBI (Reuters) - A Kenyan junior minister was charged in court on Thursday with hate speech and inciting violence after calling on members of a tribe to leave a neighborhood in the capital Nairobi.
+NAIROBI (Reuters) - A Kenyan junior minister was charged in court on Thursday with hate speech and inciting violence after calling on members on one tribe to leave a neighborhood in the capital, Nairobi.

-Ferdinand Waititu is the second minister to be charged with inciting violence in two weeks, raising fears some politicians are still bent on stoking unrest for political gain ahead of a March presidential election.
+Ferdinand Waititu is the second minister to be charged with inciting violence in two weeks, raising fears some politicians are still bent on stoking unrest for political gain as Kenya looks ahead to a March presidential election.

-The prosecution told the court the assistant minister for water had said words “calculated to bring violence to members of the Maasai community living and working in Kayole,” a densely-populated neighborhood in his Nairobi constituency of Embakasi.
+The prosecution told the court that Waititu had said words “calculated to bring violence to members of the Maasai community living and working in Kayole,” a densely-populated neighborhood in his Nairobi constituency of Embakasi.

-Waititu told the Maasai to leave the area on Monday after Maasai guards battered a street boy to death.
-He said: “We do not want to see members of the Maasai in Kayole from today,” according to the prosecution.
+Waititu called for Maasai to be “chased away” from the area on Monday after Maasai guards battered a street boy to death.

-Two people were killed in fighting that broke out after Waititu’s comments.
-Police are investigating whether the violence was linked to his remarks.
+Violence later broke out in which two people were killed.
+Police are investigating whether the fighting was triggered by Waititu’s remarks.

-Waititu was suspended from ministerial duties until the court case was concluded, President Mwai Kibaki’s office said in a statement.

-Next year’s vote will be the first since the International Criminal Court launched cases against four Kenyans, including two presidential contenders in the 2013 election, over accusations they masterminded tribal violence that killed more than 1,200 people following a disputed 2007 poll.
+Next year’s vote will be the first since a war crimes court launched cases against four Kenyans, including two presidential contenders in the 2013 election, accused of masterminding tribal violence that killed more than 1,200 people following a disputed 2007 poll.

 Elections have traditionally been flashpoints of unrest in a country where political allegiances tend to be based on tribal loyalties rather than political ideology.